 The LAT has identified a surplus for other portfolios of contracts that are subject to broadly similar risks that are managed together as a single portfolio.
-The process of determining the overall risk margin, including the way in which diversification of risk has been allowed for.
-As with outstanding claims, the overall risk margin is intended to achieve a 90% probability of adequacy (2020: 75%).
+The process of determining the overall risk margin includes the way in which diversification of risk has been allowed for.
+As with outstanding claims, the overall risk margin is intended to achieve a 90% probability of sufficiency (2022: 90%).

-The Actuary has determined from his review that the full unearned premium provision net of deferred acquisition costs is recoverable and the provision meets the LAT prescribed by NZIFRS 4 "Insurance Contracts".
-A further provision at 31 March 2021 is therefore not required (2020: \$nil).
+The Actuary has determined from his review that the full unearned premium provision net of deferred acquisition costs is sufficient to meet future liabilities and the provision meets the LAT prescribed by NZIFRS 4 "Insurance Contracts".
+A further provision at 31 March 2023 is therefore not required (2022: \$nil).
+Key assumptions used in the Actuary's review of the LAT include a central estimate of net claims as a percentage of unearned premium liability of 38% (2022: 37%) and a risk margin as a percentage of claims of 46% (2022: 46%).